brite3001/phd_consensus/README.md

 `Received ReadyResponse for 9014494830268039963 from 6942964365` which show invidiual protocol messages being passed around to nodes as part of RACER's broadcast protocol implementation.

 # What values can I change to test RACER?
+Remember, when making any code changes, make sure to re-run `docker build -t consensus .` before running `docker compose up`, or else changes won't be applied to the container.

 Unfortunatley RACERs source code is not well documented.
 Here are some values you can easily adjust:

 ## src/main.py